Measuring protein concentration is a common requirement

 = the average sample reading

-= the average readoing for the blank solution.
+= the average reading for the blank solution.

 value is the absorbance and